Ideas for every snack situation

 Great on-the-go snacks:

-• Small handful mixed seeds (keep in a resealable bag) – try pumpkin and sunflower seeds.
-Add some dried cranberries (Craisins) for a sweet edge.
+Small handful mixed seeds (keep in a resealable bag) – try pumpkin and sunflower seeds - add some cranberries or raisins for a sweet edge

-• 1 bliss ball, or similar, and a small handful of almonds in a resealable bag.
+A bliss ball, or similar, and a small handful of almonds in a resealable bag

 Snack solution: